zsk612/tp/docs/DeveloperGuide.md

 **Implementation**

-When the user attempts to view an added profile, the ProfileSession, Ui, ProfileParser, Command, CommandLib, ProfileStorage, Profile, DietManager and CommandResult classes will be accessed.
+When the user attempts to view an added profile, the ProfileSession, CommonUi, ProfileParser, Command, CommandLib, ProfileStorage, Profile, DietManager and CommandResult classes will be accessed.
 The following sequence of steps will then occur:

 1. User executes `view`
-    1. `ProfileSession` calls `Ui.getUserCommand()` to receive user input.
+    1. `ProfileSession` calls `CommonUi.getUserCommand()` to receive user input.
     1. ProfileSession` calls `ProfileParser.parseCommand()` to parse user input into a string array.
 1. Creating `ProfileView` object.
     1. Based on the parsed input, `ProfileSession` calls `CommandLib` to return the correct Command Object `ProfileView`.